MicrosoftDocs/azure-docs/articles/defender-for-cloud/upcoming-changes.md

 **Estimated date for change: August 2024**

-The Azure Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA) will be [retired in August 2024.](https://azure.microsoft.com/updates/were-retiring-the-log-analytics-agent-in-azure-monitor-on-31-august-2024/) As a result, the two Defender for Cloud plans that rely on features of the Log Analytics agent are impacted with updated strategies: [Defender for Servers](#defender-for-servers) and Defender for SQL Server on machines.
+The Azure Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA) will be [retired in August 2024.](https://azure.microsoft.com/updates/were-retiring-the-log-analytics-agent-in-azure-monitor-on-31-august-2024/) As a result, the two Defender for Cloud plans that rely on features of the Log Analytics agent are impacted with updated strategies: [Defender for Servers](#defender-for-servers) and [Defender for SQL Server on machines](#defender-for-sql-server-on-machines).

-- Defender for Servers MMA-based features and capabilities will be deprecated in their Log Analytics version in August 2024, and delivered over alternative infrastructures, before the MMA deprecation date.
+- The Azure monitoring Agent (AMA) won’t be a requirement of the Defender for Servers offering, but will remain required as part of Defender for SQL.

-- In addition, the Azure monitoring Agent (AMA) won’t be a requirement of the Defender for Servers offering, but will remain required as part of Defender for SQL Server on machines.
+- As a result, Defender for Servers MMA-based features and capabilities will be deprecated in their Log Analytics version in August 2024, and delivered over alternative infrastructures, before the MMA deprecation date.

-- As a result, the Defender for Servers features and capabilities in the following table, as well as the autoprovisioning process that provides the installation and configuration of both agents (MMA/AMA), will be adjusted accordingly.
+- In addition, the currently shared autoprovisioning process that provides the installation and configuration of both agents (MMA/AMA), will be adjusted accordingly.

 #### Defender for Servers